the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-three/index.md

 // []
 ~~~~~~~

-Within this loop, we can move the operation from before.
+Within this loop, we can put the operation from before.
 Do not forget to change how the `fullNames` get accessed.
 Rather than accessing the `0` indexed item (like `fullNames[0]`) for every pass through of the loop, we want to access the looped item (like `fullNames[i]`) itself:

 {title="index.js",lang="javascript"}
 ~~~~~~~